The Epsilon XRF uses X-ray fluorescence to measure the soil. The spectrum that this machine

-When shutting down: Turn the key counter clockwise and press the button
+When shutting down: Turn the key counter clockwise and press the on/off button.

 10. The metal outer tube should be cleaned with a paper towel.
 DO NOT clean it with water or ethanol.
 The plastic sample cups can be used again.
 Clean them with water and dry them with a paper towel.